django-behave/django-behave/README.md

     python tests.py

-The tests use the example_proj project which has installed the example_app application.
+The tests use the `example_proj` project which has installed the `example_app` application.

-If you're using a virtualenv, activate it before running this command, else it will fail.
+If you're using a virtualenv, activate it before running this command, otherwise it will fail.